Tai Chi at Boulder Kung Fu

 While we will practice together as a group, each student in the group may be learning and embodying a different part of a form and should therefore not expect a “follow along” format.
 However, because of this, interested prospective students can start at any time.

-PLEASE NOTE: Effective July 2018, our Tai Chi Chuan program has reverted *back* to a traditional class format (no drop-ins).
 To see if we’re a good fit, please watch the video above.
-If it resonates, schedule a time to participate in a trial class ($10).
-New students must commit to a discounted initial 2-month membership for $240 after the $10 trial class.
+If it resonates, schedule a time to participate in a trial class ($20).
+New students must commit to a discounted initial 2-month membership for $240 after the $20 trial class.
 After that, our regular tuition is $150 per month or $360 per quarter.

 The Boulder Kung Fu Academy offers instruction in Wu Style Tai Chi Chuan.
 Students start with the “Long Form” (Gah Gee) to develop a strong foundation.
 The form is comprised of 108 movements practiced in a slow, relaxed manner.
 The mind becomes very calm, and qi and blood circulate freely to all parts of the body, making the internal organs, tendons, ligaments, and muscles strong.
 The unity of movement, breathing and concentration contributes greatly to physical and mental health.

-Tai Chi Chuan relies on internal power.
+Tai Chi Chuan relies on internal power and is a gentle form of movement that promotes relaxation, flexility and balance of body and mind.
+Consequently, tai chi is often described as “meditation in motion.”
 Many of the moves are soft and yielding, turning an opponent’s power back against themselves.
 Contrary to its gentle appearance, Tai Chi Chuan at its advanced stages of training, becomes an effective martial art.
 As in all styles of kung fu, however, proficiency in self-defense requires dedication and consistent practice.